Twitter bans President Trump permanently | NewsChannel 3-12

 Trump’s other statement about American patriots suggested that “he plans to continue to support, empower, and shield those who believe he won the election,” Twitter said.

-Twitter will enforce its policy against ban evasions to ensure that President Donald Trump does not circumvent his personal account’s suspension, the company told CNN.
+Twitter will enforce its policy against ban evasions to ensure that Trump does not circumvent his personal account’s suspension, the company told CNN.

 “If it is clear that another account is being used for the purposes of evading a ban, it is also subject to suspension,” Twitter said in a statement.
 “For government accounts, such as @POTUS and @WhiteHouse, we will not suspend those accounts but will take action to limit their use.
 However, these accounts will be transitioned over to the new administration in due course and will not be suspended by Twitter unless absolutely necessary to alleviate real-world harm.”